R10Auricchio/FanPage/README.md

  Step 3 (Build a form)

   -Your form should ask the user at least 4 different questions.
 For example: What is your favorite song?
 How many concerts have you been to?
 How many albums do you own from them?
 They can be whatever you would like.

+  -You need to use a different 'Type' of input for each question.

+  -You must use a 'select' list and a 'datalist'.

+  -Make sure that your form has a button to submit the users responses.